-“gyu” means beef.
+“Wa” means Japanese and “Gyu” means beef.
+This is original Japanese beef.
 The wagyu is special breeding so its quality is difference from the other beef at all.

 The French eats raw beef called “Tartare”, and they have understood the taste of Wagyu before anywhere else in the world.

 Today, I would like to introduce real Japanese beef, foreigners don’t know.

 Japanese beefs are divided into 2 definitions “Kokusan-gyu” and “Wagyu” indeed, moreover not called wagyu except for the 4 types under the law, correctly.

 Cattle raised in Japan and processed for meat are called “Kokusan-gyu”. “kokusan” means the made in Japan.

 Even if a cow is born overseas, if it has been raised in Japan for a longer period than in other countries, it is recognized as “Japanese beef”.

 Wagyu is a hybrid breeds more than 200 years ago with Japanese and foreign cattle. this has to be the meat-only species (not dairy cows).